 A company's stock price is always based on supply and demand.
 Companies have a specific number of shares available, so someone has to be selling shares for you to buy them, and vice versa.
 The more people buying a stock, the higher the price goes; the more people selling a stock, the lower the price goes.

-When shares are a couple of hundred dollars or less, many people can afford to buy at least one.
-When shares start becoming thousands of dollars, not so much.
+When shares are a couple of hundred dollars or less, many people can afford to buy at least one, but when shares start becoming thousands of dollars, not so much.
 And while companies benefit from a higher share price, they also benefit from an increased number of investors.

 Before platforms came along that allowed you to buy fractional shares, you had to pay for the full price for a company's share if you wanted to invest in them.
 If the price was $1,500, you had to pay $1,500.
 If it was $10,000, you had to pay $10,000.

-This presents a problem after a while because the higher the price, the more it starts weeding out potential investors like Chem and Bio 101 do college freshmen with dreams of going to medical school.
+After a while, this presents a problem because the higher the price, the more it starts weeding out potential investors like Chem and Bio 101 do college freshmen with dreams of going to medical school.

 Nowadays, a lot of platforms will let you invest in a company with as little as $1.
-For less than the price of guacamole at Chipotle, you could be a part-owner in Amazon, Apple, Nike, or whatever your #investing ass heart desires.
-Your ownership percentage will be smaller than the amount of Black folks in Vermont, but you'll still technically have some ownership, nonetheless.
+For less than the price of guacamole at Chipotle, you could be a part-owner in Amazon, Apple, Nike, or whatever your investing ass heart desires.
+Your ownership percentage will be smaller than the number of Black folks in Vermont, but you'll still technically have some ownership, nonetheless.

 Because you can buy fractional shares from most brokerages now, stock splits don't mean as much for investors and potential investors.
 The price may be lower, but the value is the same—which is the important part.
 A low stock price doesn't mean a stock is a good value, just as a high stock price doesn't mean it's a bad value.